Solo-Hero/Chat-App/README.md

 - `express`: The web framework that serves up static files and handles HTTP requests
 - `socket.io`: Powers the real-time messaging - messages fly back and forth instantly
+- `ioredis`: Redis-compatible client for connecting to Valkey database and storing messages
 - `@socket.io/cluster-adapter`: Makes Socket.IO work with clustering (for future scaling)
 - `@socket.io/sticky`: Keeps your session connected to the right worker process
-- `ioredis`: Redis client for cluster communication (for advanced setups)

 ## Contributors